Evaluating your pet’s quality of life and deciding to let your pet pass peacefully is deeply personal, but you don’t have to make this decision alone.

 The Hard Goodbye

 Our pets don’t live long enough for us – and while they are living, they give us everything they have.
-As the only medical profession licensed to perform this gift, it’s our honor to prove a compassionate, peaceful and dignified goodbye to your best friend in the comfort of home.
+As the only medical profession licensed to perform this gift, it’s our honor to provide a compassionate, peaceful and dignified goodbye to your best friend in the comfort of home.